thonsesujit/tabgible_test/Readme.md

 ## Usage

-	 ( BASIC )
-	 1. Simply add this script to the object you want a rope teathered to
-	 2. In the "LineRenderer" that is added, assign a material and adjust the width settings to your likeing
-	 3. Assign the other end of the rope as the "Target" object in this script
-	 4. Play and enjoy!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.